cbc-univie/protex/_sources/documentation_pages/detailed_example.rst.txt

     simulation = Simulation(psf.topology, system, integrator, platform=platform, platformProperties=prop)
     simulation.context.setPositions(crd.positions)

 Now we have the simulation object ready.
 In principle we did, what was done with ``generate_im1h_oac_system()``.
-For advanced usage of this function look :ref:`Advanced setup`
+For advanced usage of this function see the :ref:`Advanced setup` section.

-The next thing is to get everything ready for the ``IonicLiquidTemplates`` class, which we will need beside the simulation to build the ``IonicLiquidSystem``.
+Next, we construct the ``IonicLiquidTemplates`` class, which will be needed beside the simulation object to build the ``IonicLiquidSystem``.

-Afterwards the main pathway is to specifiy the allowed transfers and which atoms are subject to the transfer using ``IonicLiquidTemplates``.
-Then wrap the simulation and templates into an ``IonicLiquidSystem``.
+Two parts are needed.
+On the one hand a dictionary, with the settings for the possible transfers.
+The key is always a frozenset of the transfer reaction, while the value is another dictionary with the keywords "r_max" and "prob" corresponding values for the maximum distance (in Angstrom) and the probability for this transfer.
+0 means the reaction should never happen, 1 every time "r_max" is fullfilled.
+Note that it is equivalent to write ``frozenset(["IM1H", "OAC"])`` or ``frozenset(["OAC", "IM1H"])``.

+The second ingredient is another dictionary specifiying the acceptor/donor atom name.
+So in our example from above, we want the hydrogen H7 from IM1H to be transfered to the nitrogen N2 of IM1.
+This information belongs together, so it is grouped in one dictionary, as can be seen in the next code snippet.
+"canonical_name" is deprecated.

+The ``IonicLiquidsTemplates`` class accepts now a list, of all dictionaries with the specified atoms, as well as the allowed_updates dictionary.

 .. code-block:: python

-    from protex.system import IonicLiquidSystem, IonicLiquidTemplates
+    from protex.system import IonicLiquidTemplates

     allowed_updates = {}
     allowed_updates[frozenset(["IM1H", "OAC"])] = {"r_max": 0.16, "prob": 0.994}